 Why focus on Planck length scales?

-Because quantum gravity effects become significant only at these incredibly tiny dimensions.
+Because quantum gravity effects originate at these incredibly tiny dimensions.